 I’d suggest changing your affiliate links color to red for a week and then blue for another week.
 Use a click tracking tool like PrettyLinks to collect data on which color generates better results on your blog.

 The tone is the feeling in which you speak.
 Your writing tone specifies the mood of the article, which is a critical factor in sales.

-See, a landing page copy or a sales pitch copy must have a tone that directly conveys your emotions to the reader.
-If not, you’ll fail in captivating the reader, or in other words, they won’t click on your affiliate link.
+See, landing page copy or sales pitch copy must have a tone that directly conveys your emotions to the reader.
+If not, you’ll fail at captivating the reader, or in other words, they won’t click on your affiliate link.

 Why should your visitors click on your links and then make a purchase?